o0101/-/README.md

 - regex to parse inline handlers and void tags
 - `with` and `eval` for magic templating

 Some people consider them dangerous and want to outlaw their use.
-We consider them powerful and useful ways to simplify our code and deliver great ergonomics.
+We consider them powerful and useful.

+`with`, `eval` and regex are ways to simplify our code and deliver great ergonomics.

-## *Begun, the flame war has*
+### *Begun, the flame war has*

 Pick your side, we don't care.
 What we do care about tho, is good developer experience.